zlatnaspirala/zlatnaspirala/README.md

 - [Visual-TS GE server part](https://github.com/zlatnaspirala/visual-ts-game-engine/tree/master/server)

 #### New networking
-  - Kurento will be future main networking platform in mine projects.
+  - Kurento will be future main networking platform in mine projects for non secured data flow or video chats.
+   I use mediaStream for multiplayer player position for example but i use also RocketCraftServer for acconts session (login/secured call +comb with kurento).

 #### ROCKET CRAFT - UE4 projetcs
  In ue4.24 i use `http/https request` data format JSON.
   - empty